carlwgeorge/repomd/README.md

 [<Package: "systemd-219-57.el7_5.1.x86_64">, <Package: "systemd-219-57.el7_5.3.x86_64">]
 ```

-Iterate through packages in the repo.
+Iterate through packages in the repository.

 ```python
 >>> for package in repo: